fix8mt/uri/README.md

 [Catch2](https://github.com/catchorg/Catch2.git) is used for the built-in unit tests.
 [Criterion](https://github.com/p-ranav/criterion) is used for benchmarking.

 ## i.
 Obtaining the source, building the examples
-To clone and default build all the examples, including the unit tests.
+To clone and default build the test app, unit tests and the benchmark:
 ```bash
 git clone https://github.com/fix8mt/uri.git
 cd uri